Motility-Driven Viscoelastic Control of Tissue Morphology in Presomitic Mesoderm: Introduction

 \section{Introduction}

-Embryonic tissues exhibit a complex interplay between mechanical forces and active cellular behaviors during development\cite{heisenberg2013forces}.
-In the process, tissue undergoes large-scale deformation and remodeling \cite{mongeraFluidtosolidJammingTransition2018}.
-As a response, they propagate forces and relax stresses through active cellular rearrangements and passive mechanical resistance largely governed by cytoskeletal mechanics and actomyosin contractility \cite{kimEmbryonicTissuesActive2021a, PRXLife.1.013004, petridou2019tissue, krajncFluidizationEpithelialSheets2018}.
-The resulting mechanical responses span a wide range of spatial and temporal scales, making tissues highly sensitive to the nature of the applied deformation \cite{fruleuxGrowthCouplesTemporal2024}.
-Understanding these principles not only aids in interpreting experimental measurements of spatial variations in mechanical properties, but also forms the basis for predicting how tissues might reorganize and evolve under different developmental or perturbative conditions.
+Embryonic tissues operate far from mechanical equilibrium, where active cellular processes and passive material responses are tightly intertwined \cite{heisenberg2013forces}.
+During development, tissues undergo large-scale deformation and remodeling \cite{mongeraFluidtosolidJammingTransition2018}.
+This remodeling occurs via active cellular rearrangements and passive mechanical resistance, largely governed by cytoskeletal mechanics and actomyosin contractility \cite{kimEmbryonicTissuesActive2021a, PRXLife.1.013004, petridou2019tissue, krajncFluidizationEpithelialSheets2018}.
+These mechanical responses span a wide range of spatial and temporal scales, making tissues highly sensitive to the nature of the applied deformation \cite{fruleuxGrowthCouplesTemporal2024}.
+Understanding the physical principles of this mechanoregulation is essential not only for interpreting spatially heterogeneous mechanical measurements but also for predicting how tissues reorganize and adapt under developmental and perturbative conditions.